KernelTuner/kernel_launcher/docs/examples/wisdom.rst

 Wisdom Files
 ============

-In the previous example, we saw how it is possible to compile a kernel by providing both a ``KernelBuilder`` instance (describing `blueprint` for the kernel) and a ``Config`` instance (describing the configuration of the tunable parameters).
+In the previous example, we saw how it was possible to compile a kernel by providing both a ``KernelBuilder`` instance (describing `blueprint` for the kernel) and a ``Config`` instance (describing the configuration of the tunable parameters).

 However, determining the optimal configuration is often difficult since it highly depends both on the `problem size` and the type of `GPU` being used.
 `Kernel Launcher` offers a solution this problem in form of `wisdom` files (terminology borrowed from `FFTW <http://www.fftw.org/>`_).